 Special Use Permits

 Special use permits are required for requesting use of a special activity or large-scale events (i.e. craft fair, parade, run/walk, concerts, events with tents/structures, etc.) Applications must be approved by the executive director.
 A non-refundable usage fee will be charged per priority use as well as a refundable security deposit.
 A certificate of insurance naming the Park District as additional insured must be on file before a permit is issued.
 Call (630) 993-8900 for detailed information.
 Download the Special Use Permit form.
-Email application to registration [at] epd.org.
+Email application to registration [@] epd.org.

 Large Group Picnics

 Large group picnic areas are available at Berens Park, Salt Creek Park and Wilder Park.
 Large groups can be guaranteed exclusive use of designated picnic areas by reserving a picnic area online or downloading and filling out the Picnic Permit Application.
-Email application to registration [at] epd.org.
+Email application to registration [@] epd.org.

 It may not be possible to place every group in the area of their choice because of scheduling conflicts between picnickers, park users and neighboring residents.
 District staff will work with your group to find a suitable area.